Nico331/SE2-2023-G07_Thesis-Management/backEndDoc.md

 - Get all the applications for a specific proposal.
 	- GET ___`/API/appliedProposal/byproposal/{proposalID}`___
     - Return an array of AppliedProposalDTO objects.
 The Applications are the only ones related to the proposal specified in the URL.
-- Get all the applications related to a professor.
+- Get all the active applications related to a professor.
-	- GET ___`/API/appliedProposal/{professorId}`___
+	- GET ___`/API/appliedProposal/active/{professorId}`___
 	- Return an array of LongObjProposal objects.
-    - Every proposal has the specified professor as supervisor.
+    - Every proposal is still active (no expired, no manually archived) and has the specified professor as supervisor.
     - Every proposal contains an array of Application.
       - Every Application object has the student info who has created it.
+- Get all the archived applications related to a professor.
+	- GET ___`/API/appliedProposal/archived/{professorId}`___
+	- Return an array of LongObjProposal objects.
+	- Every proposal is no more active (=> expired or manually archived) and has the specified professor as supervisor.
+	- Every proposal contains an array of Application.
+		- Every Application object has the student info who has created it.
 - Accept an Application
 	- PUT ___`/API/appliedProposal/accept/{applicationId}`___
 	- Return OK status if success.
 	- Return NOT_FOUND if the Applications doesn't exist.
-    - It reject automatically all the other applications for the same proposal.
+    - It cancels automatically all the other applications for the same proposal.
 -  Reject an Application
 	- PUT ___`/API/appliedProposal/reject/{applicationId}`___
 	- Return OK status if success.